MattResner/Whats-For-Dinner/README.md

 ```
 You can find out more about Power Query M Functions generally at https://learn.microsoft.com/en-us/powerquery-m/understanding-power-query-m-functions

 For the purposes of our project, functions are useful as we can dynamically construct and run API calls for specific records in our data.
-We will use this to our advantage twice, once for GetCusineByCountry and once for GetMealInfoByID
+We will use this to our advantage twice, once for GetCuisineByCountry and once for GetMealInfoByID

-### Power Query M Function 1 GetCusineByCountry
+### Power Query M Function 1 GetCuisineByCountry

-The below function takes a parameter Cusine Type and returns meal records from the API.
+The below function takes a parameter Cuisine Type and returns meal records from the API.

 ```
 let
-    Source = (CusineType) => //specifying parameter for our relative path let //the start of the calculation for our function.
+    Source = (CuisineType) => //specifying parameter for our relative path let //the start of the calculation for our function.
 In this case it is a web.contents relative path.

     #"BaseURL" = "www.themealdb.com/api/json/v1/", //www.themealdb.com/api/json/v1/1/filter.php?a=Canadian
     Source = Json.Document(

         Web.Contents(#"BaseURL", [
-            RelativePath = "1/filter.php?a="&CusineType //using the parameter in relative path ]
+            RelativePath = "1/filter.php?a="&CuisineType //using the parameter in relative path ]
         )
     ),